-- Provides leadership and direction to the ICIM teams and oversees the attainment of objectives, operational goals, guidelines, and work programs for the Office. - Establishes and manages the ICIM's work program and budget, and manages all ICIM employees to ensure effective and timely handling of all ICIM requests. - Consults with the Board regarding questions on the interpretation of policies as applicable to the ICIM, if needed. - Meets with the relevant Board Committee Chair in order to keep the relevant Board Committee informed of the ICIM's activities.
-Produces reports for the Board, as needed. - Calls regular staff meetings to share information and promote teamwork. - Intervenes and resolves any issues arising from the interaction and synergies of the ICIM employees as they interact in their respective areas of functioning. - Supervises the work of the ICIM employees, approves their work programs and administrative authorizations, including engagement of contractuals, leave, mission travel, and expenses.
+- Provides leadership and direction to the ICIM team and oversees the attainment of objectives, operational goals, guidelines, and work programs for the Office. - → Establishes and manages the ICIM's work program and budget, and manages all ICIM employees to ensure effective and timely handling of all Mechanism Requests. - → Consults with the Board regarding questions on the interpretation of policies as applicable to the ICIM, if needed. - → Meets with the relevant Board Committee Chair in order to keep the members of the Committee and of the Board informed of the ICIM's activities.
+Produces reports for the Board, as needed.

-- Consults with the Human Resources Department to build a roster of experts (e.g., mediation, dispute resolution, indigenous peoples, resettlement, and environmental and social safeguard experts). - Hires staff and consultants as needed in accordance with Bank policies and procedures and budgetary limitations. - Reviews and monitors the status of all current and ongoing ICIM cases, ensuring time frames are met, as well as quality control and the integrity of the ICIM process. - Establishes internal operating procedures or guidelines in collaboration with the Consultation and Compliance Review Phase staff. - Oversees the receipt of Requests, notice of receipt, and works with the ICIM employees to determine eligibility of Requests. - Ensures the integrity and quality of the reports issued by the ICIM and their compliance with Bank policies and procedures. - Presents ICIM budget requests to the Board annually and ensures adherence to budgetary levels established by the Board. - Ensures adherence by the entire ICIM to pertinent administrative and personnel rules and ensures proper workplace practices and behaviors of ICIM staff. - Ensures maintenance and updating of the ICIM website as well as maintenance of an archive system. - Assumes other functions related to the ICIM as may be prescribed by the Board.
+- → Calls regular staff meetings to share information and promote teamwork. - Intervenes and resolves any issues arising from the interaction and synergies of the ICIM employees as they interact in their respective areas of functioning. - Supervises the work of the ICIM employees, approves their work programs and administrative authorizations, including engagement of contractuals, leave, mission travel, and expenses. - → Consults with the Human Resources Department to build a roster of independent experts (e.g., in areas such as mediation, dispute resolution, compliance, auditing, resettlement, indigenous peoples, environmental and social safeguard policies, among others). - → Hires staff and consultants as needed in accordance with Bank policies and procedures and within the available budget . - Reviews and monitors the status of all current and ongoing ICIM cases, ensuring time frames are met, as well as quality control and the integrity of the ICIM process. - → Establishes internal operating procedures or guidelines in collaboration with the Consultation and Compliance Review Phase staff - Oversees the receipt of Requests, notice of receipt, and determines eligibility of Requests in consultation with the Consultation Phase Coordinator and the Compliance Review Phase Coordinator. - → Ensures the integrity and quality of the reports issued by the ICIM and their compliance with Bank policies and procedures. - Presents ICIM budget requests to the Board annually and ensures adherence to budgetary levels established by the Board. - → Ensures adherence by the entire ICIM to pertinent administrative and personnel rules and the adoption of proper workplace practices and behaviors. - → Ensures maintenance and updating of the ICIM website, inclusive of the Public Registry, as well as maintenance of an archive system. - Assumes other functions related to the ICIM as may be prescribed by the Board.